reputage/didery.js/docs/api/getHistory.rst

 ##########
 getHistory
 ##########
 This function uses fetch to hit the GET history endpoint of a didery server.
+The GET history endpoint returns key histories.
 This functions is asynchronous.

 Parameters
 ==========